 A properly developed trading plan is the first step to becoming a successfully consistent and profitable trader.
 Yet, you and most retail traders like you don’t have a well written and thoughtful trading plan until you’ve blown a few accounts.
-Even then the grueling task to write a plan often gets push aside and procrastinated upon.
+Even then the grueling task to write a plan often gets pushed aside and procrastinated upon.

 So why do most traders avoid taking the chore of writing a plan if it’s so important?

 The answer for most traders is simply, “We don’t like rules”.

 Think about it, why choose day trading as a career?
 Because trading offers you the freedom of being your own boss, allowing you to call the shots and live your life on your own terms.
 Free from the shackles of a 9-5 job and the dream of making as much money as you possibly can without limitations!
 Without rules.

 Now enter the world of trading, a limitless environment without many rules.
 Other than the ones impose by your broker, you’re free to do whatever you wish.
 A dangerous environment for rebellious traders to be in who don’t have any sets of rules or guidance to go by.